 In 2025, the market was valued at approximately USD 2,312.5 million and is projected to reach USD 5,424.6 million by 2035, reflecting a compound annual growth rate (CAGR) of 8.9% during the forecast period.
 The global automated breast ultrasound systems (ABUS) market is poised for significant growth between 2025 and 2035, driven by increasing awareness of breast cancer screening, technological advancements in imaging, and the rising prevalence of breast cancer.

-ABUS treats imaging under a different light-especially for women with dense breast tissues-for whom it may sometimes be a burden to use standard mammography procedures.
-Latest developments involving artificial intelligence and 3D imaging are aiding in further tuning diagnostic efficiency and accuracy.
-Besides, government initiatives in favor of early detection and screening programs would aid the market expansion.
+ABUS treats imaging under a different light, especially for women with dense breast tissues, for whom it may sometimes be a burden to use standard mammography procedures.
+Latest developments in artificial intelligence and 3D imaging are enhancing the tuning of diagnostic efficiency and accuracy.
+Additionally, government initiatives in favor of early detection and screening programs would support market expansion.

-High equipment cost, the need for specialized training, and regulatory constraints could impede market growth, nonetheless.
-Regardless of these limitations, improvement of breast cancer detection rate and consequent impact on patient outcome is deemed to drive sustained growth of the ABUS market over the next decade.
+High equipment costs, the need for specialized training, and regulatory constraints could nonetheless impede market growth.
+Regardless of these limitations, the improvement of breast cancer detection rate and consequent impact on patient outcome is deemed to drive sustained growth of the ABUS market over the next decade.

-Besides being used as a supportive adjunct to mammography, handheld ultrasound systems added more than any imaging quality, and more than one operator was dependent upon it for centering titling.
-The ABUS has were the means through which these specific challenges were addressed, offering three-dimensional imaging, thus ensuring reproducibility, accuracy, and efficiency in breast cancer detection.
-As the incidence of breast cancer increased together with increasing awareness campaigns concerning early detection, ABUS became popular among healthcare providers and diagnostic centers.
+Besides being used as a supportive adjunct to mammography, handheld ultrasound systems added more than any imaging quality, and more than one operator was dependent upon it for centering and titling.
+The ABUS was the means through which these specific challenges were addressed, offering three-dimensional imaging, thus ensuring reproducibility, accuracy, and efficiency in breast cancer detection.
+As the incidence of breast cancer increased, together with increasing awareness campaigns concerning early detection, ABUS became popular among healthcare providers and diagnostic centers.

-Over time, there have been advances in the design of the transducer, image speed, and optimization of workflows, all of which have improved the usability of ABUS and made it suitable for routine screening, preoperative planning, and post-treatment assessment.
-The rapid growth of regulatory approvals and reimbursement policies has also stimulated the market.
-Currently, ABUS is one of the mainstays of breast imaging which has brought improvements in rates of cancer detection, patient outcomes, and overall efficiency of diagnosis in modern-day health care services.
+Over time, advancements have been made in the design of the transducer, image speed, and workflow optimization, all of which have improved the usability of ABUS, making it suitable for routine screening, preoperative planning, and post-treatment assessment.
+The rapid growth of regulatory approvals and reimbursement policies has also driven market expansion.
+Currently, ABUS is one of the mainstays of breast imaging, which has brought improvements in rates of cancer detection, patient outcomes, and overall efficiency of diagnosis in modern-day health care services.

 Explore FMI!